SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 pip install -e .
 ```
-this will install the `tabsynth` code locally to the conda environment.
+This will install the `tabsynth` code locally to the conda environment.
 Please note, that this code is not meant to be a fully finished pip package.
 Instead, it is used to be fully visible within the code and is used to avoid
 adding the project folder to the `PYTHONPATH` manually, like in the [original implementation](https://github.com/rotot0/tab-ddpm).